What is Medicine?

 Acting as if…

 If this notion of the practice of an ‘ancestral medicine tradition’ does not sit easily with your own belief system, you may find it helpful to take on the simple premise that everything on the planet is connected at some level to everything else.
 Everything is effected by and affects something else.
-And if that doesn’t sit easily with your belief system either, you can always act ‘as if’.
+And if that doesn’t sit easily with your belief system either – but you are curious and want to try it – you can always act ‘as if’.
 Act as if you believe this: act as if you think it might help if you try this approach.
 Pretend, in other words.
 Why not?
 Who knows what might happen?

 Remember, nature – and nature’s Medicine – is not separate from you, outside somewhere.
 Contrary to popular belief, nature does not just exist in that garden, that park, nature reserve, or wild place down the road or even across the globe.
 Nature is here and now, and it is you and me.